rightjs/rightjs-docs/docs/en/browsers.md

 # Supported Browsers

-RightJS is meant to be working with all the modern and some old but still used browsers.
+RightJS is meant to be working with all modern as well as some old browsers still in use.

 It was tested to work with the following browsers